chaunceygardiner/weewx-weatherboard/docs/reading-the-board.md

 different question.
 A temperature fifteen seconds old has stopped being true; a clock fifteen seconds slow is still a good clock.
 The blue means this is not a clock any more, and it is worth keeping that warning for a time that would genuinely mislead you.
-A field missing from your `fields` line is the exception and goes blue at once — there is no time to show.
+A time field missing from the report's entry is the exception and goes blue at once — there is no time to show.

 Clicking the clock restarts an expired page.